Overview of Marfan Syndrome

 • Heartbeat that feels like it is skipping a beat, fluttering, or beating too hard or too fast.

-• Highly arched mouth that can lead to crowding of teeth.
+• Highly arched roof of the mouth (palate) that can lead to crowding of teeth.

 • Loose joints.